Bikz/capsule-memory/packages/mcp/README.md

 ## Development

 The executable entry lives at `src/index.mjs`.
-The root repository's `npm run mcp` script delegates to this package for backwards compatibility.
+The root repository's `pnpm run mcp` script delegates to this package for backwards compatibility.